-- Implementation of operational solutions to be demonstrated in specific use cases through demonstrators and technical enablers at TRL7 or above..
-For next generation ATC developments, principles of ATO over ETCS from S2R61 (including the TSI CCS 2022 as a baseline) shall be used and where needed further developed. - To secure investments and ensure an economic upgrade path, the evolution of DATO and next generation ATC shall support backwards compatibility for all automation levels.
-Furthermore, the overarching automation process (from TMS62 to next generation ATC ETCS and non-ETCS63) shall also support end-to-end customer solutions independent from the existing infrastructure, to guarantee the automation of the operation over the entire value chain.
-In addition to the modularisation of the functionality of the ATC systems, the decoupling of software from hardware will pave the way for a modular hardware platform, as well as architectural software design patterns and methods enabling evolution64.
+Implementation of operational solutions to be demonstrated in specific use cases through demonstrators and technical enablers at TRL7 or above..
+For next generation ATC developments, principles of ATO over ETCS from S2R58 (including the TSI CCS 2022 as a baseline) shall be used and where needed further developed.

+- To secure investments and ensure an economic upgrade path, the evolution of DATO and next generation ATC shall support backwards compatibility for all automation levels.
+Furthermore, the overarching automation process (from TMS59 to next generation ATC ETCS and non-ETCS60) shall also support end-to-end customer solutions independent from the existing infrastructure, to guarantee the automation of the operation over the entire value chain.
+In addition to the modularisation of the functionality of the ATC systems, the decoupling of software from hardware will pave the way for a modular hardware platform, as well as architectural software design patterns and methods enabling evolution61.
 Upgradeability shall be a clear goal- i.e. to use more modern technology for the same function or to enhance the GoA or ETCS Level.
-Special attention shall be given to cost effectiveness regarding maintainability and evolvability over lifetime and integration efforts.
+Special attention shall be given to cost effectiveness regarding maintainability and evolvability over lifetime and integration efforts. - The following additional operational scenarios shall be considered in the development of the required technical enablers, services and functions: - Mixed operation for radio based ERTMS on lines with/without (mixed situation) Trackside Train Detection (TTD) and with L2 or L3 capable vehicles of relevant system versions, - Train Integrity Monitoring System (TIMS) and localisation capabilities62 for different target configurations.
+To pave the way for an improved, faster infrastructure change from Class B to the previously defined scenarios with focus on shorteningeffort, prerequisites and duration (including simplified safety case effort, e.g., for changes) including integration with the modular ATC systems and the TMS. - "Fully mature ERTMS": full supervision (cab signalling) continuously in all normal modes, also for shunting, or for yellow fleet movements. - The same architecture shall be used for efficient processes for train stabling, formation and preparation, as well as in marshalling yards, depots or terminals in connection with their specialized technologies for passenger and freight trains.